anynines/a9s-cli-v2/Backlog.md

     * Alternatively: Install a local storage provider, e.g. minio.
         * Costly dependency: add the local storage provider to the backup agent.

-# Questions

-## Command Structure
-* Question: Should the de   mo a8s-pg execute the entire demo or just install the operator?
-Other commands could be:
-    * Issue: What if a9s-pg is added to the a9s CLI?
-        * How should it be resolved?
-            * Option a)
-                * `a9s pg instance create --isolation pod` > a8s PG
-                * `a9s pg instance create --isolation vm` > a9s PG
-            * Option b)
-                * `a9s a8s-pg instance create ...`
-                * `a9s a9s-pg instance create ...`
-    * Issue: What if support for the a9s CrossBind services is added to the `a9s`-cli?
-        * Then we not only need to differenciate a8s from a9s services but also local from remote service instances.
-        * How should it be resolved?
-            * Option a) Explicit commands/params/flags
-                * Option a-1)
-                    * `a9s create remote pg instance`
-                    * `a9s create local pg instance`
-                        * Allows each variant to have its own set of params/flags
-                * Option a-2)
-                    * `a9s create pg instance --local`
-                    * `a9s create pg instance --remote`
-                        * This variant may be harder to implement as local and remote PGs may have different attributes.

-            * Option b) Implicit detection of the context
-                * Not possible if both a local operator and a remote version of, let's say, a8s-pg is available
-    * a8s-pg
-        * `a9s pg instance`
-                * `a9s pg create instance --isolation pod`
-            * `create`
-        * `a9s pg service-binding`
-            * `a9s pg binding`
-            * `a9s pg sb`